akhillohchab/assign3/README.md

 Running on the 4.3G dataset produced huge output sets in some cases, so we've included the screenshot for that and put some outputs in Outputs folder.

+Files:

+This assignment uses some files from our submission for assignment 2 (particularly tweetget.java) which we used to generate more tweets to test our code out.
+These files are 'tweets.*.txt'.